Meet Our Staff!

-Ms. Good is a mother of a 7-year-old son who attends Sangamon Elementary.
-They enjoy the outdoors, San Diego Charger football, and playing with their dogs, Calvin and Bailey.
+Mrs. Ronquest is a mother of a 9-year-old son and a newborn baby boy.
+They enjoy the outdoors, football, and playing with their dogs, Calvin, Bailey, and Rudi.
 Christina is an avid gardener and loves to travel!

 Mary Ellen Leonard

 Mary Ellen Leonard has spent more than 35 years in the field of education and brings her skills, knowledge and compassion to her work as a PERA Trainer and Consultant.
 She began her career as an elementary school teacher and gifted coordinator for grades K-6.
 She moved on to her work as a Professional Development Consultant for ROE SchoolWorks where she was provided many opportunities to work with districts on school improvement initiatives.
 Mary Ellen has designed and delivered training for school districts throughout the state of Illinois on a variety of topics including school culture, brain research and its implications for quality teaching, effective instructional strategies, meeting the needs of gifted students, and mentoring.
 She has presented at state conferences including Illinois Association of Gifted Children, Illinois New Teacher Conference and Raising Student Achievement Conference.